mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 - ``<external-ip>``: the external IP pointing to your Kubernetes cluster.
 - ``<email>``: email to register in Let's Encrypt to retrieve TLS certificates.

-Once you've deployed the GitLab instance, follow the instructions for the _`initial login <. https://docs.gitlab.com/charts/installation/deployment.html#initial-login>`__.
+Once you've deployed the GitLab instance, follow the instructions for the `initial login <https://docs.gitlab.com/charts/installation/deployment.html#initial-login>`__.

 If you are following a process other than the one provided and experience authentication and/or deployment issues, let us know in our `Troubleshooting forum <http://www.mattermost.org/troubleshoot/>`__ and we'll be happy to help.